l7mp/l7mp/README.md

 curl -iX DELETE http://localhost:1234/api/v1/clusters/ws-cluster
 ```

-Note however that this will delete *only* the named listener and the cluster even though, as mentioned above, these objects may contain several *embedded* objects; e.g., `udp-listener` contains and implicit *rulelist* (a match-action table) with a single match-all *rule*, plus a *route* and an embedded cluster spec ("Logger"), and these will not be removed by the above calls.
-In order to delete everything, use the below `recursive` version of the delete operations, but bear in mind that this will remove *everything* that was implciitly defined by `udp-listener` and `ws-cluster` and this includes *all* the sessions emitted by the listener and *all* the sessions routed via the cluster.
+Note however that this will delete *only* the named listener and the cluster even though, as mentioned above, these objects may contain several *embedded* objects; e.g., `udp-listener` contains and implicit *rulelist* (a match-action table) with a single match-all *rule*, plus a *route* and an embedded *cluster* spec ("Logger"), and these will not be removed by the above call.

+You can use the below `recursive` version of the delete operations to delete all the embedded sub-objects of an object, but bear in mind that this will remove *everything* that was implciitly defined by `udp-listener` and `ws-cluster` and this includes *all* the sessions emitted by the listener and *all* the sessions routed via the cluster.

 ```sh
 curl -iX DELETE http://localhost:1234/api/v1/listeners/udp-listener?recursive=true curl -iX DELETE http://localhost:1234/api/v1/clusters/ws-cluster?recursive=true
 ```

-You can avoid this by not using embedded defs or, if this is too inconvenient, explicitly naming all embedded objects and the using ghe specific APIs (the RuleList API, Rule API, etc.) to selectively clean up each.
+You can avoid this by not using embedded defs or, if this is too inconvenient, explicitly naming all embedded objects and then using the specific APIs (the RuleList API, Rule API, etc.) to clean up each object selectively.

 # Protocol support